Skip over main navigation

 Who is our call-in helpline for?

 Our call-in helpline is for parents, carers and family members of children with special educational needs and/or disabilities (SEND), and for young people with SEND who would like our support.
+The helpline provides next-step guidance for families and young people navigating a current SEND issue.
+General queries are often best addressed through our online guides and resources, which cover a wide range of SEND topics and frequently asked questions.

 If you are receiving ongoing support from solicitor or other advocate then regrettably IPSEA is unable to give you advice.
 This is to avoid the potential for conflicting advice, and to ensure our helpline is available for parents not receiving any other support.